arpan-pro-learner/Calendar_View_UI/README.md

     Thank you for visiting and checking out this project!
 Your support and feedback are greatly appreciated.

+##  Short answer to the following questions for the assigment:
+Q.1.
+3 things that you learned from this assignment? <br>
+Answer : 1.
+Creating the Complex UI <br> 2.
+Breaking down the project to work effectively <br> 3.
+Effective Time Management   <br>

+Q.2 What was the most difficult part of the assignment? <br>
+Answer: For me it was replicating the UI and implementing the features <br>

+Q.3 What you would have done differently given more time? <br>
+Answer: whould have refined the product and maybe added some extra features for extra marks e.g. Dark mode

 ### React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.